Liberty Hyde Bailey: Legacy

-Bailey was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 1897.

-Cornell has memorialized Bailey by dedicating Bailey Hall in his honor.
+Cornell has memorialized Bailey by dedicating Bailey Hall in his honor, as well as the LH Bailey Hortorium and Herbarium, a named professorship, and the Baileya journal.
+The Herbarium houses many of his palm collections, as well as an assortment of photos, a portrait, and several of his personal items including his desk.
 Since 1958 the American Horticultural Society has issued the annual Liberty Hyde Bailey Award.
 A residence hall in Brody Complex at Michigan State University, and an elementary school in East Lansing, Michigan, were also named after him.

+Bailey was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 1897.

 In 1928, a tree (Sterculia foetida) dedicated to Bailey was planted at the University of Hawaiʻi at Mānoa Campus Arboretum, and is now listed there as an Exceptional Tree.

 About 140 years after his birth, the Liberty Hyde Bailey Scholars Program was created at Michigan State University, the institution of higher learning where Bailey was both educated and began his career.
 The Bailey Scholars Program incorporates L.H.
 Bailey's love of learning and expressive learning styles to provide a space for students to become educated in fields that interest them.

+The Liberty Hyde Bailey Birthplace is listed on the National Register of Historic Places.

+With Rose Agnes Greenwell, Bailey discovered a Kentucky berry plant that he named Rubus rosagnetis in her honor.